 Abstract: The 2014 referendum: Towards a consensual process – The Edinburgh Agreement: framing the referendum process – Process rules and key issues – After the referendum: Scotland's status under international law – Secession under international law – Membership of international organisations, especially the European Union

 Abstract: In recent decades the use of referendums to settle major constitutional questions has increased dramatically.
-Addressing this phenomenon as a case study in the relationship between democracy and constitutional sovereignty, this article has two aims.The ¢rst is to argue that these constitutional referendums are categorically di¡erent fromordinary, legislative referendums, and that this has important implications for theories of constitutional sovereignty.
-Secondly, the article suggests that the power of these constitutional referendums to re-order sovereign relations raises signi¢ cant normative questions surrounding the appropriateness of their use.
-The article engages with these normative questions, enquiringwhether the recent turn in republican political theory towards deliberative democracy may o¡er a model through which su⁄ciently democratic referendum processes can be constructed.
+Addressing this phenomenon as a case study in the relationship between democracy and constitutional sovereignty, this article has two aims.The first is to argue that these constitutional referendums are categorically different from ordinary, legislative referendums, and that this has important implications for theories of constitutional sovereignty.
+Secondly, the article suggests that the power of these constitutional referendums to re-order sovereign relations raises significant normative questions surrounding the appropriateness of their use.
+The article engages with these normative questions, enquiring whether the recent turn in republican political theory towards deliberative democracy may over a model through which sufficiently democratic referendum processes can be constructed.

-Stephen Tierney 'Beyond the Ontological Question: Liberal Nationalism and the Task of Constitution-Building' (2008) European Law Journal 128-137 [Download]
+Stephen Tierney, 'Beyond the Ontological Question: Liberal Nationalism and the Task of Constitution-Building', (2008), European Law Journal, Vol 14, pp 128-37

-Stephen Tierney 'Reframing Sovereignty: Sub-state national societies and contemporary challenges to the nation-state' (2005) International and Comparative Law Quarterly 161-83
+Stephen Tierney, 'Reframing Sovereignty: Sub-State National Societies and Contemporary Challenges to the Nation-State', (2005), International and Comparative Law Quarterly, Vol 54, pp 161-83

 Abstract: There has recently been a proliferation of case law dealing with potential inroads into the presumption of innocence in the criminal law of England and Wales, in the light of article 6(2) of the European Convention on Human Rights.
 This article is concerned with the nature of the presumption of innocence.
 It considers two central issues.
 The first is how the courts should address the question of when the presumption of innocence is interfered with.
 The second is the extent to which interference with the presumption of innocence may be justified on the grounds of proportionality.
 It is argued that the courts have not developed the appropriate concepts and principles properly to address these questions.